Ian Weinberg Blog

 The concept of self-actualization is used pretty loosely.
 Coined originally by Kurt Goldstein, the concept referred to the individual becoming holistic through the realization that we comprise ‘self’ together with the environments that we inhabit.
 The concept was subsequently dev ...

-2 min. reading time · 1 like · 23 comments
+2 minutes of reading · 1 like · 23 comments

 Ian Weinberg